l145dev/Airbnb-for-campers/process.md

 **Owner_ListPropertySteps**:
 - Moved as modal in owner_propertydashboard

+### Postman

+To test the endpoints, i will use Postman's handy collection feature in which i can save endpoints and continuously test them to make sure every endpoint keeps working as intended when adding code to identify any bugs created in the process.

 ### Create backend (NodeJS - ExpressJS)

 - Set up backend with NodeJS (ExpressJS).